Altria Group or Altria (NYSE:MO) is not just a great company but a profitable one.

 Altria’s Market Capitalization

-In the last 5 years, Altria’s market cap has plunged from around $150 billion in mid of 2017 to about $90 billion as of April 2021.
+In the last 5 years, Altria’s market cap has plunged from around $150 billion in mid of 2017 to only $90 billion as of Jan 2022.

 The 40% decline in Altria’s market cap was partly attributed to the shares buyback that the company has been doing.

-Over the past 4 years, Altria has managed to reduce its share outstanding by about 4% from 1.93 billion to 1.86 billion as of 1Q 2021.
+Over the past 5 years, Altria has managed to reduce its share outstanding by about 4% from 1.93 billion to 1.84 billion as of the financial period reported in 3Q 2021.

-For your information, Altria has stopped buying back shares since 2020 when the COVID-19 outbreak started.
+For your information, Altria has stopped buying back shares since fiscal 2020 when the COVID-19 outbreak started but has resumed the stock buyback in fiscal 2021.

 While the shares buyback has partly contributed to the shrink in Altria’s market cap, the decline has been mostly driven by the falling stock prices.